Beakerboy/VBA-Unit-Tester/README.md

 MyTestConfig.Run()
 ```
-Test can be ordered at three different levels:
+Test can be executed at three different levels:
  * RunTest (iTestCase, Method) - Executes one test in one TestCase
  * TestCase(iTestCase) - Executes all tests in a supplies TestCase
  * TestAllCases - Requests a list of all TestCase classes and executes all tests in each